facebook/react/docs/docs/rendering-elements.md

 Even though we create an element describing the whole UI tree on every tick, only the text node whose contents has changed gets updated by React DOM.

-This diffing algorithm makes React efficient, but the real win is that thinking about what the UI should look like at any given moment rather than how it changes over time eliminates a whole class of bugs.
+In our experience, thinking about how the UI should look at any given moment rather than how to change it over time eliminates a whole class of bugs.